 Typically homes on lease land cost less.
-The cost savings of home ownership maybe reduced by up to 30%.
+The cost savings of home ownership maybe reduced by up to 20 to 30%.

 Once a structure is built, the land beneath it can be of no other use to the landowner.
 This is applies to homeowner too.
 Therefore, by owning a structure on leased land, the homeowner enjoys the use of the land without the capital outlay associated with the land.
 The result can often be that the prospective homeowner can afford “more home” for less money.